mettaseva/digitalgarden/src/site/notes/Explore/To-Do.md

 #### Digital Garden Publishing Questions
 - **Bugs**
-	- How can I get Dayspring theme to display publicly? < <span style="background:#fff88f">Reply pending</span>
-	- Interactive graph works well in Edge browser, but is slow or non-functional in my Brave browser.
-Any thoughts/suggestions
+	- Interactive graph works well in Edge browser, but is slow or non-functional in my Brave browser. < <span style="background:#fff88f">Reply pending</span>
 - Is there a way to UNpublish files without <u>deleting</u> them from the Vault?
 - No embeds for YouTube videos?
 Substack subscribe forms? <- <font color="#ff0000">Test first</font>
 - Any place to view all of the themes?